-3.40 Clear and well understood lines of authorization and communication between construction and commissioning activities should be established and documented.
-The lines of communication should support the commissioning schedule and should comply with the agreement on the scope of activities in both organizations, in particular at the interfaces.

-3.41 The construction group may be the lead group for some activities during the commissioning programme.
-This should be defined well in advance of commencement of this programme in order to prevent misunderstandings.

-3.42 The following particular areas of consideration are appropriate to the interface between construction and commissioning:

-- procedures for transferring structures, systems and components from construction to commissioning; - procedures for isolation of plant portions transferred to the commissioning from the part remaining under construction;

-- prerequisites for the start of the commissioning programme and the start of system commissioning; - special precautions necessary for the commissioning of partly installed systems; - procedures for performance of works on systems under commissioning;
+- 3.40 Clear and well understood lines of authorization and communication between construction and commissioning activities should be established and documented.
+The lines of communication should support the commissioning schedule and should comply with be consistent with the agreement on the scope of activities in both organizations, in particular at the interfaces. - 3.41 The construction group may be the lead group for some activities during the commissioning programme.
+This should be defined well in advance of commencement of this programme in order to prevent misunderstandings. - 3.42 The following particular areas of consideration are appropriate to the interfaces between construction and commissioning should in particular be considered: - procedures for transferring structures, systems and components from construction to commissioning; - procedures for isolation of plant portions transferred to the commissioning from the part remaining under construction; - prerequisites for the start of the commissioning programme and the start of system commissioning; - special precautions necessary for the commissioning of partly installed systems; - procedures for performance of works on systems under commissioning;